kordianw/KW-Guides/cloud-comparison-guide.md

 ### AWS CloudShell:
 - based on Amazon Linux 2 (based on RHEL), with 1GB persistent $HOME (per-region), 2 x vCPU, 4GB RAM, SSD (all)
+- runs under an AWS ECS container and limits CPU to 1 CPU and RAM to 2GB
 NB: limits: 20-30mins after logout resets VM (you get a new VM), max 12 hour session time, weekly usage limit (not sure?), 12hr max session, 1GB home-dir deleted >120 days (4 months) of inactivity
 - sudo available - can install additional packages via yum
 - web-only, no external IP address